gamma-opt/oip-notes/course/part1/2-functions_and_optimisation.md

 ```
 ````

 Intuitively, {prf:ref}`continuity_def` means that for sufficiently nearby inputs, a continuous function gives nearby outputs.
-Continuity is a useful property sunce it removes concerns related to whether the function is defined for a given input or not and allows us to rely on neighbouring evaluations to estimate whether the function's value is increasing or decreasing.
+Continuity is a useful property since it removes concerns related to whether the function is defined for a given input or not and allows us to rely on neighbouring evaluations to estimate whether the function's value is increasing or decreasing.

 ### Differentiability